- My account

 Our "Domestic Abuse: Good Practice for Housing Providers" training course is for anyone who works in housing, particularly those who aren't domestic abuse specialists.

-- complete relevant risk assessments
+- complete relevant risk assessments and onward referrals to the Multi-Agency Risk Assessment Conference (MARAC)

 - implement action plans